Panicum turgidum: Ecology

 In the Nigerien Sahara, tussocks of Panicum turgidum act as a nurse plants for tree regeneration.
-They have been shown facilitating the regeneration of Acacia tortilis subsp. raddiana by protecting seedlings from drought and domestic herbivory.
+They have been shown to facilitate the regeneration of Acacia tortilis subsp. raddiana by protecting seedlings from drought and domestic herbivory.
 Accordingly, transplanting seedlings of Saharan trees inside Panicum’s tussocks may promote substantially reforestation in degraded areas on a long-term scale.
 The leaves and shoots of this grass are palatable to livestock, and camels and donkeys will also eat it in the dry state.